Wiktor-Barczyk/Wiktor-Barczyk/README.md

 # 💫 About Me:
-Hi, my name is Wiktor<br>I am currently studying my first year at the Wyższa Szkoła Ekonomii i Informatyki in Cracow.
+Hi, my name is Wiktor<br>I am currently studying my second year at the Wyższa Szkoła Ekonomii i Informatyki in Cracow.

 ## 🌐 Socials: